HumanBrainProject/pyunicore/docs/source/port_forwarding.rst

   REMOTE_PORT=8000
   python3 -m pyunicore.forwarder --token <your_auth_token> \
      -L $LOCAL_PORT \
-     $JOB_URL/forward-port?port=REMOTE_PORT \
+     $JOB_URL/forward-port?port=$REMOTE_PORT \

-Your application can now connect to ``localhost:4322`` but all traffic will be forwarded to port 8000 on the login node.
+Your application can now connect to ``localhost:4322`` but all traffic will be forwarded to port 8000 on the HPC login node where your application is running.

 See